Many different germs, called viruses, cause colds. Symptoms of the common cold include:

 The flu is an infection of the nose, throat, and lungs caused by the influenza virus.

 Below are some questions you may want to ask your child’s doctor or nurse to help you take care of your child’s cold or flu.

 What are the symptoms of a cold?
 What are the symptoms of the flu?
 How can I tell them apart?

 Can other people become sick from being around my child?
 How can I prevent that?
 What should I do if I have other young children at home?
 How about somebody who is elderly?

 When will my child start to feel better?
 When should I worry that their symptoms have not gone away?

-What should I eat or drink?
+What should my child eat or drink?
 How much?
 How will I know if my child is not drinking enough?

-What medicines can I buy at the store to help with the symptoms?
+What medicines can I buy at the store to help with my child's symptoms?

 Will antibiotics make my child's symptoms go away faster?
 Are there medicines that can make the flu go away faster?

 How can I keep a child from getting a cold or the flu?